priyank-kumar-singh/flutter-app-template/README.md

 **Note:** There is a piece of code for initialisation of SQL, SharedPreferences and Firebase in the file *wrapper.dart* with a method called initTools.
 We may need to modify/remove this piece of code at some point as per our needs.

-## Structure Design
+## Architectural Design

 <!-- The image below describes the folder structure, used in this template. -->

 <!-- <img src="raw/file_structure.png" width="50%"/> <br> -->

-**1. Assets:** This folder contains all of the images, icons, fonts, html and i18n.
+**1. Assets:** This folder contains all of the images, icons, fonts, html and l10n.
 - **Audios:** This is the folder where we store all our audio assets.
 - **Images:** This is the most important folder where we store all our images.
 - **Icons:** Instead of adding icon images in images folder, I created another folder to keep em separate.